-Bamboo Spirit is a healing center (even though it’s in private home) which offers daily morning yoga, meditation, self-development and music-related events.
-And only once per week, on Sunday, from 12 to 3 pm owners offer a buffet with raw and cooked vegan version of typical Balinese food.
+Bamboo Spirit is a healing center (even though it’s in a private home) that offers daily morning yoga, meditation, self-development, and music-related events.
+And only once per week, on Sunday, from 12 to 3 pm owners offer a buffet with a raw and cooked vegan version of typical Balinese food.
 The buffet is by donation and based on principles of Balinese philosophy.

 You don’t need a vehicle to get here.
 This home’s perfect location will suit everyone.

-Excellent food, very reasonable prices, and great family is the reason why I recommend to come and dine at Wayan’s Warung.
-It doesn’t have any astonishing views, located on the busier street and looks very simple.
-But it is close enough to Ubud center, has a wifi and you can easily walk here.
+Excellent food, very reasonable prices, and great family is the reason why I recommend coming and dining at Wayan’s Warung.
+It doesn’t have any astonishing views, is located on the busier street, and looks very simple.
+But it is close enough to Ubud center, has wifi and you can easily walk here.

 Padi Kuning Warnung Makan